-We know that letting your child fly alone can be worrisome, for both parent and traveller.
-That’s why we’ve developed our Unaccompanied Minors service for children travelling with Emirates.
+We know that letting your child fly alone can be worrisome, for both parent and traveler.
+That’s why we’ve developed our Unaccompanied Minors service for children traveling with Emirates.
 We will do our best to ensure your child will enjoy a smooth and stress-free journey from start to finish with our friendly, helpful staff.

 Who is eligible

-Unaccompanied Minors are children above 5 and under 12 years of age travelling alone, and are entitled to Unaccompanied Minors service, as long as they are travelling on a full adult fare ticket.
+Unaccompanied Minors are children above 5 and under 12 years of age traveling alone, and they are entitled to Unaccompanied Minors service as long as they are traveling on a full adult fare ticket.

 Please note that children under 5 are not accepted for the Unaccompanied Minors service.

-Please note that children under 8 years of age, travelling in a different cabin class to their parents, are considered Unaccompanied Minors and pay the full adult fare.
-When there are children both over and under the age of 8 travelling together, with their parents in a different cabin class, then all the children are considered Unaccompanied Minors and the adult fare would be applicable for all.
+Please note that children under 8 years of age traveling in a different cabin class from their parents are considered Unaccompanied Minors and must pay the full adult fare.
+When there are children both over and under the age of 8 traveling together with their parents in a different cabin class, all the children are considered Unaccompanied Minors and the adult fare would be applicable for all.
 Passengers are reminded that visits between cabins should be kept to a minimum.

-- At the time of booking, just let us know what kind of seat and meal your child prefers and we will be pleased to make the arrangements.
-We’ll even prepare a cake if your child is travelling on his or her birthday.
+- At the time of booking, just let us know what kind of seat and meal your child prefers, and we will be pleased to make the arrangements.
+We’ll even prepare a cake if your child is traveling on his or her birthday.

 - Upon special request, we’ll be happy to take Polaroid photographs of your child on board the aircraft, as time permits.

-- On arrival, an Emirates employee will meet all unaccompanied children at the aircraft door and help them through formalities before handing them over to their designated guardian.
+- On arrival, an Emirates employee will meet all unaccompanied children at the aircraft door and help them through formalities before handing them over to their designated guardians.

 Conditions and other information